AdilRashidov/flilia-documentation/CONTRIBUTING.md

 - [Commit Message Guidelines](#commit)

 ## <a name="question"></a> Got a Question or Problem?
-You can start discussion and ask any question related with development in [Developers team][developers-team]
+You can start discussion and ask any question related to development in [Developers team][developers-team]

 ## <a name="submit"></a> Submission Guidelines